grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 Clients MUST correctly implement signature verification for each authentication method.
 For RPK, servers and clients SHOULD use cryptographically strong signature schemes from the TLS 1.3 SignatureScheme registry, such as Ed25519, ECDSA, or RSA-PSS.
 Weak schemes like RSA PKCS#1 v1.5 SHOULD NOT be used.

-The inclusion of `not_after` timestamps (for RPK and DNSSEC) or certificate validity periods (for PKIX) ensures configuration freshness.
+The inclusion of `not_after` timestamps (for RPK) or certificate validity periods (for PKIX) ensures configuration freshness.
 These temporal bounds prevent clients from accepting stale configurations that might use compromised keys or outdated parameters.
 Clients MUST verify these temporal constraints and reject expired configurations.
 Note that these mechanisms depend on reasonably synchronized clocks (within 5 minutes of actual time is RECOMMENDED).

 Note that signed ECHConfigs themselves are replayable - an attacker could capture and resend a valid signed configuration.
 However, this is not a security concern as the configuration is public data intended for distribution.
 The freshness guarantees ensure that old configurations eventually expire, limiting the window during which outdated keys remain acceptable.